Neradon/Dasui/README.md

 Inofficial ChilloutVR UI modification which changes the layout and adds some small quality of life features/fixes. https://store.steampowered.com/app/661130/ChilloutVR

+# WARNING
+This version currently only supports version "2021r160 Experimental 2"!

 # Installation
 ## 1. Method
 Download this repo by clicking on Code->"Download Zip" and put all the files in the zip in your ChilloutVR game folder under "ChilloutVR_Data\StreamingAssets\Cohtml\UIResources\CVRTest".
 Replace the existing files there with the new ones.
 (Example path where do put the files: "D:\Steamgames\steamapps\common\ChilloutVR\ChilloutVR_Data\StreamingAssets\Cohtml\UIResources\CVRTest")